Neha-M06/Neha-M06/README.md

 # ✨ About Me ✨

-👩‍🎓 Final Year Computer Science Engineering Student at SJC
-💡 Passionate about Web Development and creating responsive websites
+👩‍🎓 Final Year Computer Science Engineering Student at SJCE 💡 Passionate about Web Development and creating responsive websites
 ✅ Learned Full Stack Development
 🎯 Interested in UI/UX and modern web technologies